bigfix/developer.bigfix.com/site/reference/types/bes-action.md

 # constrain by property name of &lt;bes action&gt; : string

-Returns the &amp;#39;constrain by property name&amp;#39; setting, one of the property constraints of the action.
+Returns the &#39;constrain by property name&#39; setting, one of the property constraints of the action.

 # constrain by property relation of &lt;bes action&gt; : string

-Returns the &amp;#39;constrain by property relation&amp;#39; setting, one of the property constraints of the action.
+Returns the &#39;constrain by property relation&#39; setting, one of the property constraints of the action.

 # constrain by property value of &lt;bes action&gt; : string

-Returns the &amp;#39;constrain by property value&amp;#39; setting, one of the property constraints of the action.
+Returns the &#39;constrain by property value&#39; setting, one of the property constraints of the action.

 # continue on errors flag of &lt;bes action&gt; : boolean

-For a multiple action group, there is a checkbox in the Take Action &amp;gt; Execution tab that controls whether the Action group should fail as soon as any member Actions fail, or continue to run the subsequent Actions in the group.
+For a multiple action group, there is a checkbox in the Take Action &lt; Execution tab that controls whether the Action group should fail as soon as any member Actions fail, or continue to run the subsequent Actions in the group.
 This inspector returns `True` if the flag is set to continue.

 # custom success relevance of &lt;bes action&gt; : string